-Applicants should ask their faculty sponsor to submit a confidential evaluation electronically to the Dean of Graduate Studies, GSDean@villanova.edu, by no later than February 1 for master's students and March 1 for doctoral students (regardless of which day of the week it falls).
+Applicants should ask their faculty sponsor to submit a confidential evaluation electronically to the Dean of Graduate Studies, GSDean@villanova.edu, by no later than February 1.
 No extensions will be granted.

 Decisions about the applications will be announced by mid-to-late March for master's students and mid-to-late April .

 Graduate Research Symposium

 In addition to the final report, all award recipients will be required to participate in a Graduate Research Symposium during the fall semester after their summer research project (date to be determined).
 Participation in the Symposium entails a 3MT-style video, poster or oral presentation.
 Details about the Symposium will be available at a later date.

 A final two-page report on the outcome and status of the funded project, as well as a 3MT-style video, must be submitted by September 15 (regardless of which day of the week it falls).

 Graduate Summer Research Fellowship Final Report Form

 Please complete the Graduate Summer Research Fellowship Final Report Form and append the required two-page report to the final report form.